How to Name Your D&D Character: Tips for Every Class

 Sylvara Thornpath

-Nature intertwined with danger—this ranger walks paths others fear to tread, guided by instinct and the whispers of the wild.
+Nature and danger run together here; this ranger walks paths others fear, guided by instinct and the whispers of the wild.

 Kael Whisperwind